What's on this page

 Money that is taken without your authorisation (usually termed as fraud) is covered by our Digital Banking Promise.
 You’ll get every penny back.

-However, you may not be entitled to a refund if you lose money in a scam.
-So if you’re ever unsure of a message or call you receive, stop and use our Scam Checker Service.
+If you’re ever unsure of a message or call you receive, stop and use our Scam Checker Service.

 Scam Checker Service

 Talk to us whenever you’re not sure about a payment you’re about to make from your current account.
 You can call or visit us in branch.
-We’ll look into the payment and tell you if we think it’s a scam – it won’t cost you a penny.
+We’ll look into the payment and tell you if we think it’s a scam – it won’t cost you a thing.

 Unless we tell you not to make the payment, you’ll get all your money back if it turns out to be a scam.
 That’s our Scam Protection Promise.